Arena football: Other indoor leagues

 Other indoor football leagues have been formed, without the use of the rebound nets at the ends of the field.
 Like the AFL, their playing seasons are entirely or primarily outside the traditional fall/early winter season of the outdoor sport so as not to be competing with it directly for fan support.

 Since the first such league, the Professional Indoor Football League, began play in the 1998, there has often been a pattern of instability.
 Each off-season has seen teams jumping from league to league.
 In addition, leagues have annually merged, changed names, and separated.
-The organization that was most recently known as American Indoor Football (AIF) went through three names and two ownership changes in its first three seasons.
+The organization that is most recently known as American Indoor Football (AIF) went through three names and two ownership changes in its first three seasons.
 Several other indoor leagues have been announced without ever actually commencing play, or operating only briefly with a handful of teams.
 Some were claimed attempts to form a second "major" league of indoor football while others were strictly efforts to form a new "minor" league.

 A few leagues have achieved a certain level of stability, however.
-The National Indoor Football League (NIFL) began in 2001 and was the most successful league in the early 2000's.
+The National Indoor Football League (NIFL) began in 2001 and was the most successful league in the early 2000s.
 The Indoor Football League (IFL) began in the autumn of 2008 when two already-established leagues (the Intense Football League and United Indoor Football) chose to merge into a single organization.
 The IFL's expansion model has been based less on establishing new teams and more on acquiring existing teams from other leagues.
-The IFL has 14 teams as of 2020.
+The IFL has 16 teams as of 2024.
 Other, regional leagues include Champions Indoor Football (CIF), the American Arena League (AAL) and National Arena League (NAL).
 Both CIF and the AAL were formed by mergers of existing leagues.
 The CIF was formed from a merger of the Champions Professional Indoor Football League and the Lone Star Football League in 2015.
 The AAL was formed in late 2017 as the combination of three leagues that each played one season: the Can-Am Indoor Football League, Arena Pro Football, and Supreme Indoor Football.
+Champions Indoor Football merged with the new Arena Football League prior to 2024.